claudiocp/ohmydebn/README.md

 # Why Debian?

-Debian has a long track record and is well known for stability, simplicity, and versatility.
-I want to use the same base OS in a few different environments:
+Here are my requirements for a base OS:
-- bare metal and virtualized
+- can run on bare metal and virtualized
-- virtualized via Proxmox, Parallels, and other hypervisors
+- can be virtualized via Proxmox, Parallels, and other hypervisors
-- when running under Parallels, I need a distro that is supported by Parallels Tools
+- must be supported by Parallels Tools
-- x86 and eventually ARM (this script has not yet been tested on ARM but it should be easy to make it work)
+- must support x86 and ARM architectures

+Debian satisfies these requirements and is well known for stability, simplicity, and versatility.

+# Why Cinnamon?

+Here are my requirements for a desktop environment:
+- must be available on Debian
+- able to support a traditional program menu
+- able to support a traditional taskbar with the ability to re-arrange the order in which running programs are listed
+- support hotkeys
+- stable and reliable
+- relatively light on resources
+- must be responsive and not slow me down

+Cinnamon satisfies these requirements and has some nice eye candy!

 # Why Debian Cinnamon?